Sci-Fi

 10 Remnant Population Elizabeth Moon Suzanne Toren 12h 18m

-We Are Legion (We Are Bob), narrated by Ray Porter
+We Are Legion (We Are Bob)

 Bob Johansson dies and wakes up as a self-replicating interstellar probe.
 What follows is the same experiment Project Hail Mary runs: a single scientist alone in deep space, solving impossible problems with more enthusiasm than dread, finding meaning in the work itself.
 PHM and We Are Bob are running parallel tracks: the joy of watching an intelligent mind encounter the unknown and treat it as an opportunity rather than a threat, all delivered in the same first-person register that makes both books feel like a personal conversation.